navedsayyed/Blood-Donation/README.md

-# Blood Donation Management System — Project README
+# Blood Donation Management System

 This repository contains the Blood Donation Management System — a React + TypeScript single-page application that integrates with Supabase for auth and data storage.
 The app provides donor registration, admin dashboard, and user dashboards for managing donors and donations.